problem & solution

 by C.G.
 Sleuth

 Quadrilaterals - four-sided polygons - might be more common in design than we realize.
 For some applications, like display of font characters or representation of ruled surfaces, surfaces of revolution, or patches, they are a more natural design element than triangles.
-You might know that OpenGL divides all quadrilaterals into triangles before rendering, but did you know there can be a problem inherent with this division?
+You may know that OpenGL divides all quadrilaterals into triangles before rendering, but did you know there can be a problem inherent with this division?

 OpenGL divides a quadrilateral into separately rasterized triangles, the